renegadevi/mac-app-collection.gitlab.io/docs/README.md

 This is a class of apps that's often found as malicious towards the user and very much an app to app case if it's acceptable software.

 When these apps does not have a malicious intent they often lie in its marketing even when it comes to open-source software.
-Statements you often find is that they often claim making your computer faster by cleaning things like Internet cache, when in reality, the next time the user visit those websites, they are forced to download same cache in the background as loads slower.
+Statements you often find is that they often claim making your computer faster by cleaning things like Internet cache, when in reality, the next time the user visit those websites, they are forced to download same cache in the background as the website like at a first-visit loads slower.

 Then you have apps like *CleanMyMac* that straight up lie in it's marketing and scripts.
 They claim they can remove stuff that *"can't be manually removed"* or because their app is notarized by Apple means you can *"trust it"*.
 Just do a quick google from last year and you'll find many cases of notarized and signed software by Apple that was or had malware.